 Religious Education programs:

-Dr Saulnier also teaches in the Graduate Diploma in Religious Education (G.D.R.E)
+Dr Saulnier also teaches in the Master of Religious Education

 Courses taught at other institutions

 Introduction to World Religions - Eastern Traditions (Canterbury Christ Church University, UK)

 Introduction to World Religions - Western Traditions (Canterbury Christ Church University, UK)